flatironinstitute/foveated-metamers-browser/README.md

 1.  **Start developing.**

     Navigate to the Flatiron cluster, clone this repo in your `mnt/home/<username>`, and start it up.
     If you are not on the FI network, fire up that VPN.

     ```zsh
+    npm install
-    npm run serve
+    npm run dev
     ```

+    You may also run the app locally and proxy requests to the live site:

+    ```zsh
+    npm run proxy
+    npm run dev
+    ```

 2.  **Open the source code and start editing!**

-    Your site is now running at `http://localhost:8082/` or `http://10.250.144.2:8082/`!
+    Your site is now running at `http://localhost:3000/`

 ## Deploy